 Laura Klagstad, a certified prosthetist orthotist, and Russell Hawkes, a prosthetic technician who is also an amputee, from Optimus Prosthetics in Dayton, are working with Cedarville's engineering students on this project.

 "Gel liners are integral in today's prosthetic-fitting process," Klagstad said in a news release.
 "Custom distal gel cups and custom liners provide an option for these patients to obtain a comfortable fit.
-However, fabrication of these custom devices is timely and expensive.
+However, the fabrication of these custom devices is timely and expensive.
 There is also a great deal of variability due to current fabrication practices.
-We hope to streamline this process through 3-D printing for improved patient satisfaction and overall reduction in fabrication complexity and cost."
+We hope to streamline this process through 3-D printing for improved patient satisfaction and an overall reduction in fabrication complexity and cost."

 The two options to meet this objective are 3-D printing the liner or 3-D printing the mold into which the liner material is injected.
-The use of a computer numerical control machine, stereolithography robotics and fused deposition modeling are all possible options to manufacture a custom liner or mold.
+The use of a computer numerical control machine, stereolithography robotics, and fused deposition modeling are all possible options to manufacture a custom liner or mold.

-The ideal outcome would be to develop a process that allows for prosthetists to 3-D print a custom liner at their office, which would allow for a quicker and more efficient process to create irregularly shaped liners.
+The ideal outcome would be to develop a process that allows prosthetists to 3-D print a custom liner at their office, which would allow for a quicker and more efficient process to create irregularly shaped liners.
 Throughout the project, both methods will be evaluated and the best process will be determined.

 "It is a thrill as an engineer to see the direct and immediate benefits that a project has on a client," Kinsinger said.
 "Twenty-five years ago, an amputee's only option for a liner was a woolen sock.
 The creation of polymer gel liners was revolutionary.
 These students are now revolutionizing the revolutionary."